Yash86400-design/Simple-Chat-Application/README.md

-# Your MERN Stack Application
+# A MERN Stack Chatting Application

 This project is a MERN (MongoDB, Express.js, React, Node.js) stack application created using Create React App for the client-side.